 Tamarind paste

-Tamarind paste is both sweet and sour, making it a great option for cooking.
-This paste can also serve as a close substitute for tomatoes in some recipes, as it’s full of antioxidants and has been found to have a positive effect on blood sugar levels.
+Tamarind paste is both sweet and sour, making it an excellent option for cooking.
+This paste can sometimes serve as a close substitute for tomatoes in some recipes, too, especially if you want to add a tangy profile to a curry, soup, or sauce.
+It's also full of antioxidants and has been found to have a positive effect on blood sugar levels for some people.

 Olives

-You may try adding different varieties of olives to your cooking as a substitute for tomatoes, since they have a similar umami flavor profile.
+This isn’t a one-to-one substitution, but you can try adding different varieties of olives to your cooking as a substitute for tomatoes since they have a similar umami flavor profile.

-Olives are high in fiber, vitamin E, and can have anti-inflammatory properties, making them a great option to add to your dish.
+Olives are high in fiber and vitamin E and have anti-inflammatory properties, making them a great option to add to your dish even if you like tomatoes!

 Beetroot